lumicks/pylake/docs/tutorial/piezotracking.rst

 Let's load this dataset and perform the distance calibration by invoking::

     no_tether_data = lk.File("Data/piezo_tracking_no_tether.h5")

     distance_calibration = lk.DistanceCalibration.from_file(no_tether_data, degree=2)

-This class performs a polynomial regression between the trap position and bead tracking distance.
+The `distance_calibration` object performs a polynomial regression between the trap position and the bead tracking distance.
 Note that this bead-to-bead distance already has the bead radius subtracted, therefore it reflects the surface-to-surface distance.
 We can plot what this curve looks like by invoking `.plot()` on it::